1. Your personal data – what is it?

 To exercise all relevant rights, queries or complaints please in the first instance contact:

-- Operations, Cliff College, Calver, Hope Valley, Derbyshire S32 3XG
+- Chief Operating Officer, Cliff College, Calver, Hope Valley, Derbyshire S32 3XG

 You can contact the Information Commissioners Office: